TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-And finally we list it:
+And finally, we `confirm` it by listing the file:

 <br />